Decking - Recycled Plastic

 Use of recycled plastic decking in new build and construction projects or for refurbishment of existing facilities is both highly economical as well as ecologically sound.

 Cost Comparison Study - Recycled Plastic Decking vs Wood

 A Cost Comparison Study conducted by WRAP (Waste Resources Action Programme), an independent body supported by all 4 UK Governments, found that wooden Decking needs maintenance in as little as 2 years with complete replacement in around 7 years.

 The slightly higher initial outlay is quickly returned through long term savings in maintenance and replacement costs, plus the finished product looks good for a lifetime.

-It doesn’t get much better than this in the current financial climate.
+It doesn't get much better than this - zero maintenance and replacement.